AlonAm/NLoad/README.md

 ### Getting Started

-Implement the ITest interface.
+1. Implement a class that inherits the ITest interface.
 For example:

 ```csharp
 public class MyTest : ITest